 Students also participate in Legal Aid at Work’s general workers’ rights clinics, where they provide 30-minute consultations, answering questions and assessing workers’ individual situations.
 If the clients come back later needing help to prepare for events such as a settlement conference or unemployment insurance appeals hearing, the students are eager to volunteer their time.

 “We’re always very impressed with students at Hastings,” he said.
-“We just wouldn’t have the capacity to assist the number of clients we do without the help of students from UC Hastings.
+“We just wouldn’t have the capacity to assist the number of clients we do without the help of students from UC Law SF.
 They are really easy for us to plug into our clinic.”

 The school is able to offer students a broad range of real-world opportunities catered to the type of law they hope to practice, the skills they want to hone, the type of law office they want to practice in, or even location, with opportunities based in Sacramento and Washington, D.C.